 Your child’s ability to lead is greatly enhanced when he learns to work with others as a team.
 Everyone loves a leader who is “one of them.”

-Teach your child co-operation to help him become a leader who is well-liked and known for their great qualities as a team player and respectful person.
+Teach your child co-operation to help him become a leader who is well-liked and known for their great qualities as a team player and a respectful person.

 Being Open to Constructive Criticism